goudreinette/blog/_src/posts/2017-03-18-writing-a-lisp.md

     Date: 2017-03-18T18:22:23
     Tags: DRAFT

-I've been working on my first general purpose programming language last week, guided by the books Structure and Interpretation of Computer Programs and Write Yourself a Scheme in 48 Hours.
+I've been working on my first general purpose programming language last week, guided by the books SICP and Write Yourself a Scheme in 48 Hours.
  This has been a goal of mine for a long time, but it somehow always looked intimidating.
 I was glad to find out that interpreters can actually be astonishingly simple, and would like to share what I learned along the way.
+This code is based on Write Yourself a Scheme.
 If you'd like to see the code in context, you can follow along [here](https://github.com/reinvdwoerd/lisp).

 <!-- more -->
 ## Macro's